Shalini-MV/test/README.md

 JDK Version: 11
 Data Storage: H2

-**Run Project Steps:
+Run Project Steps:

 Download and import the project as an Maven project.
-Open git bash and go to the directory.
+Open git bash and go to the 'customer-rewards-service' directory.
 Use 'ls' to check files in this folder.
 Execute 'mvn clean install'.
 To start the app, run 'docker-compose up' in git bash.
 Check App Health:
-**

 App Health: http://localhost:8080/actuator/health
 API Documentation: http://localhost:8080/swagger-ui/

-Project Artifacts Folder:
+***Project Artifacts Folder:

 Contains Class and Sequence Diagrams.
 Provides json files for Customers, Transactions, Monthly and Quarterly Reports.
 These can be downloaded via the swagger UI.
 Model Explanation:

-**Customer: Basic profile info.
+Customer: Basic profile info.
 Transaction: Monthly transaction details, linked to Customer.
 Reward points are calculated before saving.
 APIs: